 - You can schedule a time to interview over the telephone or through Skype at your convenience.

-The interview deadline for Early Decision I is December 1 .
+The interview deadline for Early Decision I is November 15 .
 The interview deadline for Early Decision II is December 15.
 The interview deadline for Regular Decision is December 15.
-The deadline for Regular Decision applicants to post a video interview to LikeLive is January 9.

 Our commitment is to meet 100% of every admitted student’s demonstrated need through a financial aid package that will include grants, work-study and loans.
 Over forty percent of our current students receive financial aid and Pitzer commits over eight million dollars of its own resources annually to ensure that students with demonstrated need can take advantage of a Pitzer education.